TZstatsADS/Fall2018-Proj3-Sec2-grp2/doc/a_note_on_contributions.md

 ---
 Sample project README statement.

-Project xxx
+Project 3 Predictive Analysis

-Team members: Avi Bond, Comma Deed, En Funn, Gem Hon
+Team members: Yang Cai, Yang Chen, Yiming Shi, Kehui Zhu, Siyu Zhu

-Summary: In this project, we developed a new method and improved the classification accuracy for images of cats and dogs to 99.9%
+Summary: In this project, we developed our baseline model and improved the baseline model to construct high resolution images twice as big for each test image.
+The goal of the project is to make the trained image as close as possible to the ground truth image.

-[Contribution Statement] AB, CD, EF and GH designed the study.
-AB and CD developed baseline classification model for evaluation.
-EF and GH explored feature engineering for improving the baseline model.
-AB, EF and GH discussed and designed the model evaluation protocol.
-CD carried out the computation for model evaluation.
-All team members contributed to the GitHub repository and prepared the presentation.
-All team members approve our work presented in our GitHub repository including this contribution statement.
+[Contribution Statement]
+Yang Chen developed the CNN model.
+Siyu Zhu is responsible for the superResolution and xgboost model.
+Yiming Shi, Yang Cai and Kehui Zhu are responsible for constructing the features and developing the GBM model.